 - Up to two Medium Sized Dogs

-This run has all the options I want in a run.
+This run has all you need.
 The cover, size and constructions makes it the perfect option for most dog owners.
-This can even house multiple dogs at the same time.
-The long design and sturdy construction allows even two dogs who like to run to play together.
-A common pitfall of dog runs are that they are designed to allow one dog to run.
-Realistically, people buying a dog run most likely are dog people, and may even have puppy play dates.
+This can even house multiple dogs.
+The long design and sturdy construction allows space for multiple dogs playing.
+A common pitfall of dog runs are that they are designed for one dog to run.
+People buying a dog run often have multiple dogs.

 #2 Advantek Select Pet Gazebo Metal Modular Outdoor Dog Kennel